adepierre/Botcraft/README.md

 - GAME_VERSION [1.12.2, 1.13, 1.13.1, 1.13.2, 1.14, 1.14.1, 1.14.2, 1.14.3, 1.14.4, 1.15, 1.15.1]
 - BOTCRAFT_BUILD_EXAMPLES [ON/OFF]
 - BOTCRAFT_INSTALL_ASSETS [ON/OFF] Copy all the needed assets to the installation folder along with the library and executable
-- BOTCRAFT_USE_ZLIB [ON/OFF] Must be ON to connect to a server with compression enabled
+- BOTCRAFT_COMPRESSION [ON/OFF] Add compression ability, must be ON to connect to a server with compression enabled
+- BOTCRAFT_ENCRYPTION [ON/OFF] Add encryption ability, must be ON to connect to a server in online mode
 - BOTCRAFT_USE_OPENGL_GUI [ON/OFF] If ON, botcraft will be compiled with the OpenGL GUI enabled
 - BOTCRAFT_USE_IMGUI [ON/OFF] If ON, additional information will be displayed on the GUI (need BOTCRAFT_USE_OPENGL_GUI to be ON)